kholioism/SmartTrafficLightSystem/README.md

 ---

-## Bonus Features 🎉

-This project also allows room for further innovation:
-- **Camera Integration**: Capture the license plates of vehicles that break traffic rules.
-- **Additional Lanes**: Create smoother traffic flow with a dedicated entry system inspired by German intersections.
-- **LCD and Advertising Displays**: Expand functionality by showing additional information, ads, or public messages.

----

 ## Why It Matters 💡

 Traffic management is a critical challenge in modern cities, and this system demonstrates how FPGA technology can provide reliable and scalable solutions.
 By simulating a real-world intersection, this project offers a glimpse into the future of smart cities, where safety, efficiency, and adaptability come together to improve everyday life.